Reporting and visualization

 output = "auto" and chooses markdown or HTML according to

-In HTML-capable contexts, you can explicitly request HTML:
+In HTML-capable contexts, you can also request HTML explicitly:

 |---|---|---|---|---|---|---|---|---|---|---|